perseids-project/Gardener/README.md

       <li>Treebank files produced on Perseids with Arethusa</li>
     </ul>

 To publish your own treebank collection, follow the below instructions.
+(Command line examples are given as they would be executed on Linux-based operating systemd).

 <ol>